jurgenwigg/py3S60/newcore/PCbuild/readme.txt

 xxlimited
-    builds an example module that makes use of the PEP 384 Stable ABI, see Modules\xxlimited.c xxlimited_35
+    builds an example module that makes use of the PEP 384 Stable ABI, see Modules\xxlimited.c
-    ditto for testing the Python 3.5 stable ABI, see Modules\xxlimited_35.c

 The following sub-projects are for individual modules of the standard library which are implemented in C; each one builds a DLL (renamed to